michaelb/shogai/README.md

 - loop
 - - read, get, generate ... a move ( as &str)
 - - play the move
-- - check if the game is over (usually a checkmate)
+- - check if the game is over

 ## Contributing